sgoldenlab/simba/docs/temp_3.md

 In frames when both `Attack` and `Rear` is classified as present and the `Attack` classification probability is equal or above 0.6, `Rear` classifications will be set to absent.

-> Note: In frames when both `Attack` and `Rear` is classified as present and the `Attack` classification probability is below 0.6, `Rear` classifications will remain as present.
+> Note: In frames when both `Attack` and `Rear` is classified as present and the `Attack` classification probability is below the threshold  (less than 0.6 in example above), then `Rear` classifications will remain marked as present.